kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Enable NetworkPolicy

-If enabled the Helm Chart creates an NetworkPolicy to allow Policy Reporter egress traffic to the Kubernetes API (defaults to port `6443`) and ingress traffic to the Policy Reporter REST API from the Policy Reporter UI.
-Ingress- and Egress rules for additional targets or monitoring tools can be extended as needed.
+If enabled, the Helm Chart creates a NetworkPolicy resource to allow Policy Reporter egress traffic to the Kubernetes API (defaults to port `6443`) as well as ingress traffic to the Policy Reporter REST API from the Policy Reporter UI.
+Ingress and egress rules for additional targets or monitoring tools can be extended as needed.

 ```yaml
 networkPolicy: